ivli/roim/README.md

 ***SIC***: library heavily uses features available since ***JDK8*** thus it is necessary to build and run.

-Please visit Roim [project](<http://ivli.github.io/roim/>) or [WiKi] (<https://github.com/ivli/roim/wiki/ROIM>) page to get more details on design, uses and how it can help in creating your applications.
+Please visit Roim ['project'](http://ivli.github.io/roim/) or ['WiKi'] (https://github.com/ivli/roim/wiki/ROIM/) page to get more details on design, uses and how it can help in creating your applications.

 With best regards,
 I.